Van locks explained

 These secure storage boxes could help keep your valuable tools safe if you can’t take them out overnight.
 If you’re concerned about your tools, you might want to look into tool cover.

-What else can I do to make my van secure?
+What else can I do to improve van safety?

 Fitting your van with new locks is one way to make your van more secure.
 But there are some other things you can do to bolster your security: